April 4 F-Class Match Cancelled due to Weather. See you May 2!

 F-class rifle mounted on mechanical front rest with E-target display & match ammo beside the rifle

-• F-Open is only limited by restricting calibers to those less than .35, and to rifle weight ≤22 lbs (10 kg).
+• F-Class Open Rifle (F-Open) is only limited by restricting calibers to those less than .35, and to rifle weight ≤22 lbs (10 kg).
 F-Open rifles can be supported by bipods, bags, or even mechanical front rests, and a deformable rear bag.

 • Sling shooters must comply with equipment specifications in sections 5.1.1 or 5.1.2 of the CMP High Power Rifle Rules for M16/AR15-Type Service Rifles or CMP Alternative Rifle specifications.
 Optics are limited to 4.5X magnification, must be single-loaded, and must be fully supported by the shooter.